 LinkedIn Hack: How to Add Video to Your LinkedIn Profile

 Maybe you don’t have a Vimeo or YouTube account, or just don’t want to load the video there.
-Viveka’s expert LinkedIn advice will enable you to upload video into your LinkedIn Profile’s Featured section.
+Viveka’s expert LinkedIn advice will let you know how to upload a video on your LinkedIn Profile.

 Keep reading or watch the video above to learn how.Cisco reports that 76% of executives watch business videos.
 Find out from @LinkedInExpert how you can add a video to your LinkedIn Profile without having to upload it on Youtube or Vimeo first. #SellingwithVideo #DigitalSellingClick To Tweet